 Non-structural carbohydrates form the fraction of the hay that is made up of starches and sugars.

-The NSC value is a calculated value that is useful for evaluating the diets of horses that are sensitive to large amounts of NSC in their diet.
+The NSC value is a calculated value that is useful for evaluating diets for horses sensitive to large amounts of NSC in their diet.
 These include horses with metabolic problems such as insulin resistance, Equine Metabolic Syndrome or Polysaccharide Storage Myopathy.

 Horses like these require a ration that is limited in starch and sugar and should be fed hay with an NSC concentration below 10%.
 NSC can be calculated as ESC + Starch.